I stayed at Ananda Ashram from April 25th to April 29th and it was amazing.

 If I could already feel the difference between the Self and the self, then it might be fun to talk about in the monk group chat using our monk language.
 But without the experience behind the word, isn't language useless?
 Maybe not, if the sounds of the words themselves have vibe power.
 But if that's the case, discussing sanskrit texts in English loses the vibe power.

 Maybe it's about building a map for yourself, so when you do experience something divine, you can handle it better.
 You'll be like, oh yeah, this is the Self, nice, I made it.

 In pursuit of the complete yogic experience (and cheaper housing), I signed up to volunteer in the kitchen for three hours a day.

-I definitely didn't enjoy it, but it was a good excercise in staying in the present.
+I definitely didn't enjoy it, but I think it was good for me.
+A reminder that discomfort is all mental.

-To avoid this, I took pride in each newly polished pot.
-I mindfully arranged bucket lids into neat stacks and perfectly angled the kitchen F.L.U.D.D. so that the jet stream wouldn't ricochet of the bottom of ladles and hit me.
-All of this was unnecessary, of course-- who cares if I got a little wet or if the stack of re-usable plastic lids was a little wobbly?
-But thinking about stacking lids is a lot more pleasant than thinking about your hatred for stacking lids.
+I neatly stacked bucket lids and finessed the angle of the kitchen F.L.U.D.D, so that the jet stream wouldn't bounce of the bottom of ladles and get me wet.
+All of this was unnecessary, of course-- who cares if I the water hit my clothes, or if the stack of re-usable plastic lids was a little rough?
+But when I gave up trying to dissassociate, and paid attention to the mundane tasks at hand, I found it impossible to NOT try and do a good job.
+Time went by much quicker.
+Thinking about stacking lids beats thinking about my hatred for stacking lids.

-On the second to last day of my stay, I woke up with a craving to to hike.
-The sun was shining and the birds were chirping and it felt like the universe was inviting me into the forest.
+The morning before I left the ashram, I woke up itching to hike before my shift.
+The sun was shining, the birds were chirping, and it felt like the universe was inviting me into its forests.